brucemuller/HierarchicalLosses/README.md

 * Our experiments use the Helen facial dataset (http://www.ifp.illinois.edu/~vuongle2/helen/ and http://pages.cs.wisc.edu/~lizhang/projects/face-parsing/) and the Mapillary Vistas road scene dataset (https://www.mapillary.com/dataset/vistas?pKey=aFWuj_m4nGoq3-tDz5KAqQ&lat=20&lng=0&z=1.5).

 * Hierarchically trained is significantly benefiting from the hierarchical structure in the semantic class labels, particularly in the early phase of training, learning much faster than the vanilla model.
-This is shown in the above figure (left) where the losses for each hierarhical level outperforms and accelerates significantly initially.
+This is shown in the above figure (left) where the losses for each hierarchical level outperforms and accelerates significantly initially.

 * Note that the deeper loss for finer classes is always larger than a shallower one as it's the more difficult task.

 * The above figure (right) also displays mean IOU during training.
 Performance gain is most significant around epoch 50 and can be observed in the qualitative results from the below figure.

-* Similar imrprovements are shown for the much more challenging Vistas road scene dataset where the number of classes is 64 more than Helen (see paper).
+* Similar improvements are shown for the much more challenging Vistas road scene dataset where the number of classes is 64 more than Helen (see paper).

 * Our research illustrate the great potential and merit of using losses that encourage semantically similar classes within a hierarchy to be classified close together, where the model parameters are guided towards a solution not only better quantitatively, but faster in training than using a standard loss implementation.

 * Any hierarchical structure can be provided to help train your model.

 * We also contribute a numerically stable formulation for computing log and softmax of a network output separately, a necessity for summing probabilities according to a hierarchical structure.

-- data sets we used.
-Link to them
-- main promise

 ![helenpreds](imgs/helenpreds.png)